salimkanoun/Orthanc_Tools/README.md

  - Orthanc JSON Editor :
    - Edit all Orthanc settings in a comprehensive GUI and generate JSON settings file for Orthanc Server

+ - Read : Load and visualize DICOM (better to use with Fiji version for image interaction)

  Contribution from http://petctviewer.org, free and open source PET/CT viewer based on Fiji/ImageJ

  GPL v.3 Licence